brech1/sim-circuit/README.md

-# sim-circuit
+# Sim Circuit

-Utilities for simulating arithmetic circuits
+Sim Circuit is a Rust library that provides utilities for simulating arithmetic circuits, facilitating their testing and evaluation.